 For example, if your refinance costs are $12,000 and you end up saving $400 per month, then it will take 30 months to “break even.”
 This means you should plan on staying in your current home for at least another two and half years, or you won’t end up saving anything by refinancing your mortgage.

 Hopefully these seven considerations have given you enough “food for thought” to realize refinancing a mortgage is complex, and it’s not just about getting the lowest rate.
 Before you make the decision to start the process, I encourage you to speak with a professional who can help assess your financial situation and determine if now is the right time to refinance your mortgage.
 Here at Merriman, a Wealth Advisor can assist you with this decision as part of our financial planning process.
 Reach out today if you have any questions.

 With all the recent changes to the U.S. tax code, it’s a good time to revisit different tax planning strategies.
 One strategy I’m often asked about is whether a Roth conversion is a good idea.
 The universal answer to that question is “maybe.”
 Unfortunately, there isn’t a simple rule of thumb that applies to everyone.
 There are many factors that need to be examined, and my goal is to tell you the most common reasons you might want to do a Roth conversion.

 Before I do that, it’s important to note a particular change in our tax code with the passage of the Tax Cuts and Jobs Act (TCJA) of 2017.
 In the past, a recharacterization was done if you needed to “undo” the Roth conversion.
-You can still recharacterize any Roth conversions done in 2017, but starting in 2018 and beyond, this is no longer allowed for Roth conversions.
+Starting in 2018 and beyond, this is no longer allowed for Roth conversions.
 An exception is if you make a Roth contribution, and then learn that you earned too much income during that year.
 A recharacterization will still be allowed in this case so that you’re not subject to the excess contribution penalty tax. (more…)